ddrohan/android-101-labs/session1/lab/md/step01.md

 - <http://developer.android.com/sdk/index.html>

-This download is actually the SDK Manager (not the full SDK), where you can choose which versions of the Android platform you want to install & develop with - select <b>Version 4.3</b>.
+This download is actually the SDK Manager (not the full SDK), where you can choose which versions of the Android platform you want to install & develop with - select <b>Version 5.0 (or above, we'll leave 6.0 for the moment)</b>.

 NOTE : these downloads are quite large so it's advisable to have these versions installed BEFORE class.